1 Research: an introduction

 • identify the steps in the quantitative research process.

-1.1 How do we know what we know?
+1.1 Introduction: how we know what we know

 Scientists once believed that all life regularly and commonly arose spontaneously from non-living matter.
 Recipes even existed; for example, van Helmont (van Helmont 1671; Pasteur 1922) gave this recipe for making a mouse: